-- a) Your 'Annual Business Plan' for the next fiscal year.
+- a) A 'Business Plan for a new business start-up' should be a Plan for the first 3 to 5 years of the business because it typically takes at least 3 years for a new business to become profitable...and you want to make sure that you don't run out of money or passion before profitability arrives. - b) A 3 to 5-year 'Business Plan for a new business acquisition or significant new venture' within your existing business. - c) Your 'Annual Business Plan' for the next fiscal year.
 A Plan that should be completed one month before the beginning of that upcoming fiscal year and, most likely, worked on in the 2 months prior.
-So, for example, if your fiscal year is also the calendar year, you should work on your Business Plan in October and November so that it's complete and ready to go by December 1st and can be fully communicated to all Team Members during early December so that everyone can 'hit the ground running' before the next year starts. - b) A 'Business Plan for a new business start-up' should be a Plan for the first 3 to 5 years of the business because it typically takes at least 3 years for a new business to become profitable...and you want to make sure that you don't run out of money or passion before profitability arrives. - c) A 'Business Plan for a new business acquisition or significant new venture' within your business.